PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, that too.
 But nice clothes don't hurt, I'm just saying.
 My name is Boltac, by the way."

 "Dimsbury," the man said, in way that irritated Boltac.
 A way that implied a title lurking somewhere in the wings.
 Who was he to put on airs?
 Here they were, both in The Bent Eelpout, one as good as another.
 If he was so high and mighty why wasn't he gnawing on mutton at the Duke's table?
-"Forgive me if I don't shake hands," Dimsbury concluding, sealing Boltac's judgement.
+"Forgive me if I don't shake hands," Dimsbury concluding, sealing Boltac's judgment.

 Dimsbury finished the last bite of lamb and  threw a gold piece (more than 10 times enough for the bill) on the bar.
 He said, "See that she gets that, my good man.
 And ask her to bring me another ale over by the fire.
 Nothing personal," he said, with a thin-lipped smile, "I have a chill."

 As he watched Dimsbury go, Boltac thought, "You brought it with you, ya rich prick."
 Then he muttered a prayer to the endlessly haggling Gods of commerce, "Just get me a chance to negotiate with that guy.
 He won't feel so high and mighty after that, I promise you."